MarkWieczorek/mapmanager/_posts/2015-08-02-find-points-panel.md

 To open the find points panel:

   - Right-click a spine in a map and selecting 'Find Points'.
-  - Right-click a session in the main Map Manager Panel and selecting 'Find Points'.
+  - Right-click a session in the time-series panel and selecting 'Find Points'.
-  - Right-click a map in the main Map Manager Panel and selecting 'Find Points'.
+  - Right-click a map in the time-series panel and selecting 'Find Points'.

 #### Overview